alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 You’ll also need to [register for an account](https://dlcu.homeoffice.gov.uk/UserRegForm.aspx) to apply for an export licence from the National Drugs control System (NDS).

 You must submit a copy of the import permit from the country you’re importing to.
-You’ll also need to [send DLCU](#contact-dlcu) the original import permit.
+You’ll also need to [send the Drug Licensing and Compliance Unit](#contact-dlcu) (DLCU) the original import permit.

 You must put your [company number](https://www.gov.uk/get-information-about-a-company) in the notes field of your NDS application.